At a Glance

 ✨Show Your Passion for Education

-Make sure to express your enthusiasm for teaching and supporting young learners during the interview.
-Share specific examples of how you've positively impacted students in the past.
+Make sure to express your enthusiasm for working with children and supporting their learning.
+Share specific examples of how you've positively impacted students in the past, especially those with SEN needs.